In the Season of Silence

 This is also the power of Shabbat: a time to pause and let things process.
 On meditation retreat, these qualities of being come together naturally.
 As we take time away from the business of everyday life, as we sit quietly with what is, we give ourselves an opportunity to explore together the transformative power of resting within, and the quality of deep resilience which it cultivates.

-Amid the great pain, loss and division of these times, please know that you are welcome on this retreat, whoever you are, whatever you are feeling.
+Amid the great pain, loss and division of these times, please know that you are welcome on this retreat, whoever you are, and whatever you are feeling.

 Please join us as together we create community in silence, presence, singing and celebrating Shabbat.
 The retreat will include sitting meditation, walking meditation, sacred chanting, Shabbat practice, talks, Q&A and the opportunity to share your experiences in the safety of small facilitated groups.
 This will be a unique weekend dedicated to the practice of Jewish mindfulness meditation, and an experience of the Jewish path to Wellbeing, Wisdom & Awakening.